lxndrblz/anatole/README.md

 ### Syntax highlighting

-This theme has support for either Hugo's lightning-fast Chroma code highlighting.
+This theme has support for Hugo's lightning-fast Chroma code highlighting.
 See the [Hugo docs](https://gohugo.io/content-management/syntax-highlighting/) for more information.

 To enable Chroma, add the following to your site parameters: